Spin-Orbit Driven Topological Phases in Kagome Materials: Results and discussion

 To study the impact of SOC on the topological properties of the IAMX family materials, we develop the minimal low-energy effective models to derive analytical expressions.
 Starting with nonSOC, we observe that the two bands that form the nodal ring in LiYC are well-separated from the other bands.
-Thus, a 2$\times$2 ${k}\cdot {p}$ Hamiltonian can be formulated based on the irreps $\{\Gamma_1,\Gamma_4\}$, utilizing the basis functions $\{|d_{z^2}\rangle, |p_z\rangle\}$.
+Thus, a 2$\times$2 ${k}\cdot {p}$ Hamiltonian can be formulated based on the irreps $\{\Gamma_1,\Gamma_4\}$.
+The projected band structure of LiYC shows that these two representations predominantly originate from the 3g-Y $d_{z^2}$ orbitals and the 2c-C $p_z$ orbitals, respectively.
+To distinguish between them, we therefore directly adopt orbital labels $\{|d_{z^2}\rangle, |p_z\rangle\}$.
 The nonSOC Hamiltonian, to the leading order in the wave vector $\vec k$, is given by: